A fishing vessel is a boat or ship which is used to catch fish in the sea, river, lake, or any other water body.

-Types Of Fishing Vessels According To The Purpose
+Types Of Fishing Boats According To The Purpose

 1) Commercial fishing vessels

-Commercial fishing vessels are big and medium-sized vessels which are used to catch fish and marine life for large scale selling.
+Commercial fishing vessels are big and medium-sized vessels that are used to catch fish and marine life for large-scale selling.
 Commercial fishing vessels can fish even in deep water far away from the shores in inclement weather.
-These are governed by IMO regulations regarding the size, ship design, construction, and equipment.
+These are governed by IMO regulations regarding the size, fishing ship design, construction, and equipment.

 2) Artisanal fishing vessels

 These vessels are used by fishermen to catch fish for their consumption and selling to the local markets.
 Artisanal fishing is also known as subsistence fishing.
-These are small boats which may or may not be powered by engines.
-This type of fishing is a small scale activity with low wastage and is more environmentally friendly.
+These are small boats that may or may not be powered by engines.
+This type of fishing is a small-scale activity with low wastage and is more environmentally friendly.